aroberge/reeborg/trunk/docs/breakout_py_en/rule6.rst

-Speaking of things that are broken, I noticed that when the ball hits the brick on one side (along a vertical edge of the brick), the ball bounce up or down (because that's what I coded) whereas it should really be bouncing either left or right, away from the brick.
+Speaking of things that are broken, I noticed that when the ball hits the brick on one side (along a vertical edge of the brick), the ball bounces up or down (because that's what I coded) whereas it should really be bouncing either left or right, away from the brick.